castor-software-days-2019/castor-software-days-2019.github.io/_keynotes/daniel_stenberg.md

 work_title: cURL, a hobby project that conquered the world
 datetime: 14-10-2019
 time: 9:00-10:00
-position: The author and maintainer of cURL and libcurl
+position_txt: The author and maintainer of cURL and libcurl
 social:
 - title: globe
   url: https://daniel.haxx.se/